mihirrd/ollama-mcp-client/README.md

 ### Running the Git Assistant

+###!NOTE:
-!NOTE: Befoe you run the project, replace the repo path in git_server_params in ollama_tool_manager.py/execute_tool fn with your repository path.
+Befoe you run the project, replace the repo path in execute_tool fn in ollama_tool_manager.py with your repository path.
 I know it's not ideal but the LLM just won't get the repo path by itself.

 ```bash
 uv run main.py